 A model is a representation of a theory or event.
-An economic model is a simplified representation of economic processes.
+An economic model is a simplified representation of economic processes and relationships.
 This representation can be used to:

-- to generate hypotheses about economic behavior, that can be compared against economic outcomes.
+- Generate hypotheses about economic behavior, that can be compared against economic outcomes.

 Since a model is a simplification, to create a model, it’s necessary to make assumptions.
 Examples of assumptions usually made by economists are rational expectations or perfect information.
-The assumptions cannot be contradict.
+The assumptions cannot contradict each other.

 One must be careful to choose the right model for the right task.
 We have a lot of economic models available, maybe a model can be a good predictor in a certain market, country or time span, but it can fail or be useless in another situation.

-Variables are related between each other by relations.
-These relations are usually shown using mathematical formulas.
+Variables are related between each other.
+Relations are usually shown using mathematical formulas.
 If the value of a variable changes, it usually affect the value of other variables in the model.

 When supplied with values for exogenous variables, economic models outcomes are values of endogenous variables.
 If the values of exogenous variables are taken from real economic data, the outcome of an economic model can be compared with the real outcome.

 Usually, the effect of a change in an exogenous variable can only be seen in the future.
 Sometimes, exogenous variables are determined by the economic policy.
 Examples of this kind of variables are government spending or tax rate.
 Economic policy may alter this kind of variables to try to archive some goals, like employment rate or GDP.